Explore Our Favorite Outdoor Rooms

 Ready to explore our favorite outdoor rooms and discover which ones you like best?

-Plan your summer Biltmore visit now to enjoy our upcoming Biltmore Gardens Railway botanical model train display from July 1 to September 7, or consider becoming an Annual Passholder so you can return and discover something new in every season.
+Plan your summer Biltmore visit now to enjoy Biltmore Gardens Railway, a botanical model train display in Antler Hill Village, or consider becoming an Annual Passholder so you can return and discover something new in every season.